projectarkc/arkc-client/README.rst

 works with UPnP-enabled routers or requires NAT configuration if the client is behind a router.

-Note: ArkC 0.3 is not compatible with 0.2 or earlier versions.
+Note: ArkC 0.4 is not compatible with earlier versions.

 `(中文)快速入门教程 <https://github.com/projectarkc/arkc-client/wiki/ArkC-VPS%E7%89%88-%E5%BF%AB%E9%80%9F%E4%B8%8A%E6%89%8B%E6%95%99%E7%A8%8B>`__

 What is ArkC?
 -------------

+[To be updated with the new GAE trick!]

 ArkC enables VPS owners to share their VPS to people around them, or share online, the proxy hosted on their VPS, without worrying about IP blacklists.